DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 # Development-of-Navier-Stokes-code-by-projection-method
 This code is a Fortran implementation of a 2D flow using projection method with FVM.
 Navier Stokes equations are solved for velocity and pressure fields.
-The rotational of velocity is also calculated, and the output data can be visualized with Ensight.
+The rotational of velocity is also calculated, and the output data can be visualized with Ensight or Paraview.

 ## Getting Started